 The following sections provide detailed information and examples on how to handle certain typical cases.

-A cover page - usually added by the publish to summerize the bibligraphical and copyright information - might be present, and is entirely identified by the the
+An optional cover page - usually added by the publisher to summarize the bibligraphical and copyright information - might be present, and need to be entirely identified by the

-<front> element, as well as any footnotes that are referenced from within the header (such as author affiliations and addresses).
-Furthermore, the footer including the first page number should go in there.
-In general we expect as part of the header of the document to find all the bibliographical information for the article.
-This should be followed in order to ensure homogeneity across the training data.
+In general, we expect as part of the header of the document to find all the bibliographical information of the document.
+This principle should be followed in every documents in order to ensure homogeneity of the "header" content across the training data.

 There should be as many

-<front> elements as necessary that contain all the contents identified as 'front contents'.
-Note that for the segmentation model, there aren't any
+<front> elements as necessary that contain all the contents identified as 'front contents' (bibliographical information), not necessarily limited to the first pages.
+The

 which Grobid initially recognized as follows:

-The following, corrected bit of TEI XML shows the presence of a
+The following TEI XML annotation shows the presence of a

 front element surrounding both the topic and the title: